Atm Investment Summary

 Metro Small-Mid Retail Portfolio

-Most of these ATMs are replacing existing ATMs, and the management company we contracted has performed diligence on 24+ months of transactional data.
-This portfolio is blended which means that management company has aggregated all locations to normalize the return for investors thereby adjusting for performance variances of ATMs (location geo, seasonality, etc.) within the portfolio as you will find in Financial Terms section below.
-This will allow all investors in The Fund to have equitable returns.
+data.
+This portfolio is blended which means that Management Company has aggregated all locations to normalize the return for investors thereby adjusting for performance variances of ATMs (location, geo seasonality, etc.) within the portfolio.
+This will allow all investors in the Fund to have equitable returns.

 • Monthly – $2,162